DiffusionMapsAcademics/pyDiffMap/docs/jupyter notebook tutorials/Spherical_Harmonics/Spherical_Harmonics.rst

 visualisation
 -------------

-With pydiffmap’s visualization toolbox, we can get a quick look at the embedding produced by the first two diffusion coordinates and the data colored by the first eigenfunction.
+With pydiffmap's visualization toolbox, we can get a quick look at the embedding produced by the first two diffusion coordinates and the data colored by the first eigenfunction.